scottdurow/NetworkViewPCF/README.md

 The contents of this file should look something like: [defaultConfig.js](https://github.com/scottdurow/NetworkViewPCF/blob/master/NetworkViewPCF/defaultConfig.js)

 This file is similar to the old version, but not identical!
 TODO: Add information on the configuration schema

+# Troubleshooting
+1. Each user will need at least basic read access to all the entities that are loaded into the Network View.